The Project in Less than 30 Words and in Three Pictures

-In this form every terminal from that data will be fetched has to added:
+In this form, every terminal from that data that will be fetched has to be added:

 Hint: No data will be fetched from terminals that are not enabled.

-In this table every RFID tag needs to be entered and connected to the employee which is using the tag.
+In this table, every RFID tag needs to be entered and connected to the employee who is using the tag.

 This reports prints an overview of all currently checked in employees at site.
 The intention is to have something at hand in case of an emergency: